Everyone has a unique story And every paragraph of my personal narrative has led me to my role as an Independent

 Winner of the New Horizons Scholarship from Fordham University, Eileen earned her M.A. in English Education and later taught middle and high school Language Arts, earning tenure at Ramapo Central School District in Suffern, New York before moving with her family to Southbury, Connecticut.

 While raising her family, Eileen held part-time teaching roles as a Literacy Teacher, Homebound Tutor, Executive Functioning Coach, and an Enrichment Instructor in both Region 15 and Newtown Public Schools.

 Additionally, she served as a Language Arts Instructor with a strong focus on SAT and ACT Test Prep at Excel Tutoring in Newtown, Connecticut before starting her tutoring company Performance Prep & College Admissions in January of 2014.

 How I Became a Test Prep Tutor!

-About ten years ago, while raising my two children, I was hired by a small boutique tutoring company, Excel Tutoring, as an SAT coach.
+About twelve years ago, while raising my two children, I was hired by a small boutique tutoring company, Excel Tutoring, as an SAT coach.
 Since it had been a few decades since I took the SAT exam, I needed to relearn the test.
 Once I knew the test, however, I realized that I would need to apply my rhetoric skills in a scientific rather than an academic way.